caojohnny/pbft-java/README.md

 `Client#recvReply(...)`
 - Client users should call `Client#checkTimeout(...)` in a loop after sending requests in order to ensure liveness
+- Operations implemented by the client should implement `equals` and `hashCode`

 #### Replicas